jmkim93/Temporal-Scattering/README.md

 ## Unidirectional scattering with spatial homogeneity using corelated photonic time disorder

 This repository contains codes for the numerical analysis and the data visualization of the results in [J. Kim et al., Nat.
-Phys (2023)](https://doi.org/10.1038/s41567-023-01962-3).
+Phys.
+(2023)](https://doi.org/10.1038/s41567-023-01962-3).

 ### Original Environment